146: Paul Foot Award: The Winner

 It makes you really furious, to be honest with you, to come across a case like that.

-In the summer last year,
+In the summer last year, I looked into a case

 jointly with ITV News, who went down

-to speak to her, of a mother who had lost her baby in tragic circumstances and at that time grieving, obviously devastated, she hadn't paid her car insurance.
+to speak to her, of a mother who had lost her baby in tragic circumstances.
+And at that time, grieving, obviously devastated, she hadn't paid her car insurance.

 She was then prosecuted and convicted in the single justice procedure.
+And once we'd highlighted that case, they went back, revisited it.

 It was obviously wrong, not something that our court should be doing.
+And the conviction was overturned.

-And then we move forward a year and we have the latest case, which was literally last week.
+And then we move forward a year, and we have the latest case, which was literally last week.

-of a mother who lost her baby in terrible circumstances and didn't pay for the tax.
+of a mother who lost her baby in terrible circumstances and didn't pay for the car tax.
+It's almost exactly the same thing.

-It's almost exactly the same thing and we are nearly a year later and we're still dealing with the problem.
+And we are nearly a year later, and we're still dealing with the problem.

-nobody in power has said, okay, there might be bigger changes we need to make to this system, but there are these obvious small changes that can be made and yet nobody's doing it.
+It just makes you really mad that nobody in power has said, okay, there might be bigger changes we need to make to this system, but there are these obvious small changes that can be made, and yet nobody's doing it.

-Winning the Paul Foot Award was just a fantastic launch pad for this story and I really appreciated that this recognition of an issue that really had trucked on in the background for me for many months, if not years, without receiving much attention at all.
+And I really appreciated that this recognition of an issue that really had trucked on in the background for me for many months, if not years, without receiving much attention at all.

-And I think Privatize got an incredible record of highlighting and recognizing stories and issues that don't grab the national media agenda in any way, that really struggle to make that kind of breakthrough.
+And I think Privatize got an incredible record of highlighting and recognizing stories and issues that don't grab the the national media agenda in any way, that really struggle to make that kind of breakthrough.

+And I appreciated that.
 And that's obviously led to an awful lot of other things to do with the single justice procedure being put onto the national agenda as a consequence.

-A few months after winning the award, I reported on a very, very niche anomaly within the system to do with train fare evasions
+A few months after winning the award, I reported on a very, very niche anomaly within the system to do with train fare evasions.

 people are being convicted and